Our Instructors

 Stuart Phillips

-Stuart Phillips dances CI as a healing process for over 40 years, teaching, performing & researching said form worldwide
+Stuart Phillips dances CI as a healing process for over 40 years, teaching, performing & researching said form worldwide.
+He has a potent emphasis on efficient transformational relational healing, and also has a therapy practice for the same work.

 Marie Osterman (They/She)